stickyvalentine/stickyvalentine.github.io/_posts/2018-12-3-turing-tarpits.md

 #### Conclusion

 Turing Tarpit is a fun, snarky name for things that may not be *immediately* useful, but I think it's worth noting that Computer Science itself is built out of things that are difficult at their atomic level.
 It's only after layers of abstraction are built up that they become useful.
 But those layers are tailored with specific purposes in mind and the utility that is gained comes at the cost of flexibility.
 Even some of these extreme or ridiculous examples can serve to remind us that the shape of things as we know them is not the only shape they can be.
 Incremental utility doesn't need to be the only guiding tenant of Computer Science.
-That sometimes its helpful to step back and look at the infinite possibilities instead of what is immediately useful.
+Sometimes it's helpful to step back and look at the infinite possibilities instead of what is immediately useful.